cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 runs to compute `output = F(skS, input)` as follows:

 ~~~
-   Client(pkS, input, info)                 Server(skS, pkS)
+   Client(pkS, input)                     Server(skS, pkS)
   ----------------------------------------------------------
     blind, blindedElement = Blind(input)

                        blindedElement
                         ---------->

     evaluatedElement, proof = Evaluate(skS, pkS, blindedElement)

                   evaluatedElement, proof
                         <----------

-    unblindedElement = Unblind(blind, evaluatedElement, blindedElement, pkS, proof)
+    output = Finalize(input, blind, evaluatedElement, blindedElement, pkS, proof)
-    output = Finalize(input, unblindedElement, info)
 ~~~

 In `Blind` the client generates a token and blinding data.
 The server computes the (V)OPRF evaluation in `Evaluation` over the client's blinded token.
-In `Unblind` the client unblinds the server response (and verifies the server's proof if verifiability is required).
-In `Finalize`, the client produces a byte array corresponding to the output of the OPRF protocol.
+In `Finalize` the client unblinds the server response, verifies the server's proof if verifiability is required, and produces a byte array corresponding to the output of the OPRF protocol.

-Note that in the final output, the client computes Finalize over some auxiliary input data `info`.
-This parameter SHOULD be used for domain separation in the (V)OPRF protocol.
-Specifically, any system which has multiple (V)OPRF applications should use separate auxiliary values to ensure finalized outputs are separate.
-Guidance for constructing info can be found in {{!I-D.irtf-cfrg-hash-to-curve}}; Section 3.1.

 ## Context Setup